joagre/bespoke/README.md

 <i>Forum</i>.
 End-to-end encrypted <i>Direct Messaging</i> and <i>File
 Sharing</i> are in the pipe.

-The B3S client Web app will be wrapped into native apps for
-<i>Android</i> and <i>iPhone</i>.
-These apps will make it effortless
-to sync content in the background just by passing near a B3S instance.
+The B3S client Web app will, at a later stage, be wrapped into native apps for Android and iPhone.
+These apps will make it effortless to sync content in the background just by passing near a B3S instance.
 You’ll also be able to interact with B3S offline, with syncing handled automatically when reconnected.